Automattic/Automattic-Tracks-iOS/README.md

 ```

 1. Create an instance of `TracksService`.
 2. Set an appropriate event name prefix using the propert `eventNamePrefix`.
-As an Automattician you will know how to get a prefix whitelisted.
+As an Automattician you will know how to get a prefix allowed.
 3. Keep this instance in a stable place and only instantiate one for your application.

 ## Usage